DevMountain/react-5-afternoon/README.md

 }
 ```

-Now let's add an `UPDATE_FOUD` case to the reducer.
+Now let's add an `UPDATE_FOUND` case to the reducer.
 In this case, the reducer should update the value of `found` on state using the value set on the action's payload.
 Remember that we need to keep state immutable, so we'll make use of `Object.assign`.

 ```js
 case UPDATE_FOUND: